-Led by Abe Bernstein, the Purple Gang was a mob of bootleggers and hijackers who operated out of Detroit, Michigan in the 1920s.
-This group of mostly young Jewish immigrants got its start in the Hasting Street neighborhood known as Paradise Valley in Detroit’s Lower East Side.
-Many of the core members went to school together and as boys, became thieves and pickpockets in an area called the Eastern Market close to their school.
+Led by Abe Bernstein, the Purple Gang was a mob of bootleggers and hijackers who operated out of Detroit, Michigan, in the 1920s.
+This group of mostly young Jewish immigrants started in the Hasting Street neighborhood called Paradise Valley in Detroit’s Lower East Side.
+Many of the core members went to school together and, as boys, became thieves and pickpockets in an area called the Eastern Market close to their school.
 As they got older, their crimes got bigger and they soon began to commit armed robbery, loan sharking, and extortion under the mentorship of older neighborhood gangsters.

-By the 1920’s Detroit had become a major port for running and distributing alcohol products from Canada during Prohibition.
+By 1920, Detroit had become a major port for running and distributing alcohol products from Canada during Prohibition.

-They operated between Detroit and Chicago, and would meet behind the Bohm Theatre or in secret places in houses of Albion, a small town halfway between the two points.
-The gang supposedly received their name during a conversation between two Detroit market owners, each of them gang victims.
-One owner made the comment: “They’re rotten, purple like the color of bad meat.”
+They operated between Detroit and Chicago and would meet behind the Bohm Theatre or in secret places in the houses of Albion, a small town halfway between the two points.
+The gang supposedly received its name during a conversation between two Detroit market owners, each of them gang victims.
+One owner commented: “They’re rotten, purple like the color of bad meat.”

 Perhaps the most ruthless bootleggers of their time, they may have killed over 500 members of rival bootlegging gangs during Detroit’s bootleg wars.

 The Purple Gang also attempted to run gambling rings in Detroit, especially among the African American population.
-Run by Julius Horowitz, the son of the sugar supplier to the breweries, and a one-legged black gangster wanted in the South for murder, the operation was successful until the gamblers learned that the Purple Gang had been using loaded dice and other tricks to keep it profitable.
-A small riot followed from which Horowitz escaped but the black gangster was believed killed.
+Run by Julius Horowitz, the son of the sugar supplier to the breweries and a one-legged black gangster wanted in the South for murder, the operation was successful until the gamblers learned that the Purple Gang had been using loaded dice and other tricks to keep it profitable.
+A small riot followed, from which Horowitz escaped, but the black gangster was believed to have been killed.

-The Purples ruled the Detroit underworld for approximately five years from 1927 to 1932 and had almost complete immunity from police interference as witnesses to crimes were terrified of testifying against any criminal identified as a Purple Gangster.
+The Purples ruled the Detroit underworld for approximately five years, from 1927 to 1932.
+They had almost complete immunity from police interference as witnesses to crimes were terrified of testifying against any criminal identified as a Purple Gangster.

-A bookie named Sol Levine, who had transported the three men to the fatal meeting, was arrested soon afterwards and was quickly frightened into becoming a State’s witness.
+A bookie named Sol Levine, who had transported the three men to the fatal meeting, was arrested soon afterward and was quickly frightened into becoming a State’s witness.

-Levine’s testimony was devastating and three of the four Purples involved in the incident were quickly arrested.
-Irving Milberg, Harry Keywell, and Raymond Bernstein, three high ranking Purple Gang members, were convicted of first degree murder and sent to prison for life.
+Levine’s testimony was devastating, and three of the four Purples involved in the incident were quickly arrested.
+Irving Milberg, Harry Keywell, and Raymond Bernstein, three high-ranking Purple Gang members, were convicted of first-degree murder and imprisoned for life.
 Although the Purple Gang remained a power in the Detroit underworld until 1935, long prison sentences and intra-gang quarrels eventually destroyed the gang’s manpower.

-The Purple Gang were considered suspects in the case of the Lindbergh baby.
-The Purple Gang also used big grass lots all over Michigan for planting drugs which they planned on selling in Detroit.
+The Purple Gang was considered suspect in the case of the Lindbergh baby.
+The Purple Gang also used big grass lots all over Michigan to plant drugs, which they planned to sell in Detroit.

-The predecessors of Detroit’s modern day Mafia family simply stepped in and filled the void once the Purple Gang self-destructed.
+The predecessors of Detroit’s modern-day Mafia family stepped in and filled the void once the Purple Gang self-destructed.